nf-core/sarek/docs/output.md

 #### Sentieon BWA mem

-Sentieon's [bwa mem](https://support.sentieon.com/manual/usages/general/#bwa-mem-syntax) is subroutine for mapping low-divergent sequences against a large reference genome.
+Sentieon's [bwa mem](https://support.sentieon.com/manual/usages/general/#bwa-mem-syntax) is a subroutine for mapping low-divergent sequences against a large reference genome.
 It is part of the proprietary software package [Sentieon](https://www.sentieon.com/).

 The aligned reads are then coordinate-sorted with `sentieon util sort`.